 Artemis is the mythological Greek goddess of the Moon and twin sister of Apollo.
 The link with the mission which first launched humans to the Moon 50 years ago therefore is clear.

-The crewed spacecraft currently under development meanwhile is called Orion, one of the most recognisable constellations in the sky and the mythological hunting companion of Artemis.
+The crewed spacecraft currently under development meanwhile is called Orion.
+Orion is one of the most recognisable constellations in the sky, while in Classical mythology Orion is the hunting companion of Artemis.

 Launch vehicles: Space Launch System (SLS); Commercial launch vehicles